Richard Crenna: Early television years

 Crenna played Walter Denton on radio's Our Miss Brooks, remaining with the cast when it moved into television in 1952.
 He remained with the show until it was canceled in 1957.
-He guest-starred on the I Love Lucy episode "The Young Fans", with Janet Waldo and on NBC's 1955–56 anthology series Frontier, in the lead role of the episode entitled "The Ten Days of John Leslie".
+He guest-starred on the I Love Lucy episode "The Young Fans", with Janet Waldo and on the 1955–56 anthology series Frontier, in the lead role of the episode titled "The Ten Days of John Leslie".
 In 1955, he was the guest star on The Millionaire in the episode "The Ralph McKnight Story".

-Crenna appeared in 1956 on the television series Father Knows Best, in the episode "The Promising Young Man," as a young man named Woody.
-In 1957, he played a bank robber on the Cheyenne television series (season 2, episode 19).
+Crenna appeared in 1956 on the television series Father Knows Best in the episode "The Promising Young Man" as a young man named Woody.
+In 1957, he played a bank robber on Cheyenne (season 2, episode 19).

-After Our Miss Brooks was canceled in 1957, Crenna joined the cast of the comedy series The Real McCoys as Luke McCoy; his co-star was veteran actor Walter Brennan, who played Grandpa Amos McCoy.
-Kathleen Nolan was cast as his young wife, Kate McCoy.
-Crenna ultimately became one of the series's four directors during its six-year run (1957–63).
+After Our Miss Brooks was canceled in 1957, Crenna joined the cast of the comedy series The Real McCoys as Luke McCoy; his co-star was Walter Brennan, who played Grandpa Amos McCoy.
+Crenna ultimately became one of the series's four directors during its six-year run (1957–1963).